-The Indy Film Fest exists to celebrate the art of cinema.
-We are persistent in our quest for the best the industry has to offer from home and abroad.
-We are dedicated to fostering new talent and helping filmmakers connect with the global industry.
+The Indy Film Fest exists to celebrate the art of cinema and to create a shared experience around film.
+We are a non-profit international independent film festival programming both shorts and features and strive to bring the best narrative, documentary, and experimental films the industry has to offer to our community from home and abroad.
+Our programmers aim to foster new talent and help filmmakers connect with the global industry.
 We are also dedicated to educating and developing audiences for international and independent cinema in Indianapolis, screening the kind of innovative, visionary work that may not normally achieve distribution in this area.

-The Indy Film Fest accepts feature-length and short film submissions in three categories - American Spectrum, World Cinema and Documentary.
+The Indy Film Fest accepts feature-length and short film submissions in four categories - U.S. Narratives, International (non-U.S.) Narratives, Documentary, and Hoosier Lens.
 In each of these areas, a best short and feature-length film is recognized, as selected by the festival jury.
 Further, the festival presents an Audience Award for both a feature-length and short film in any category, as well as a Hoosier Lens award for eligible films with Indiana connections.
 Again this year, winning filmmakers will split a $5,000 prize purse.
 With this prize money, the Festival hopes to encourage filmmakers at every level to continue their work in this art form.

-1. Entrants must fully comply with these Entry Rules and Regulations in order to be considered eligible for the 2019 Indy Film Fest.
+1. Entrants must fully comply with these Entry Rules and Regulations in order to be considered eligible for acceptance to the 2020 Indy Film Fest.

 4. Films with ongoing or infinite-run online distribution or availability (iTunes, Netflix, Hulu, etc.) are not eligible for juried awards.
 Films with finite or limited availability (i.e. an online-only film festival) or via independent distribution (i.e. filmmaker’s own website) remain eligible for juried awards.